 This is honestly the best, most cost effective way to see Paris and we only wish we'd known about it on our previous eight visits.

 Price | The pass starts at €40 for a 1-day Mini card

 Book | You can book your Paris Pass Lib here

 From the cobblestone and glass entrance way to the plush statement furniture and wooden chevron-patterned floors; it’s contemporary but quaintly charming, nostalgic but uber trendy, and basically, every interior design goal we have for our future home.

 The Hoxton is located in the happening 2nd arrondissement, and basically within walking distance of all the major attractions, metro stations, and fab restaurants.
 Check prices and availability for the Hoxton Paris here

 Like this post? pin it and share it!

-keen to see more of europe? you'll want to read these
+keen to see more of France? you'll want to read these

 Our time in Paris was sponsored by Air France and support by Atout France, but as always, all opinions are very much our own!